passthejoe/blogPoster/README.md

 * `net-ping`
 * `mastodon-api`

-And if you are running this program on Windows:
+And if you are running this program on Windows, install this one, too:

 * `win32-security` (Without this gem, `net-ping` won't run on Windows systems)